- WHOOP Strap Review

 However, even without an EEG, scientists have confirmed the relatively high accuracy of wrist-worn devices:

 The other day, I woke up in the middle of a dream — or at least, that’s how it felt.
-More than that, I felt like I was dreaming the whole night and I have vivid recollections of my dreams from that night.
+More than that, I felt like I was dreaming the whole night, and I have vivid recollections of my dreams.

 After each of those events, I compared my suspicions with WHOOP’s sleep performance report and it was always spot on.

 In February of 2019, WHOOP launched a new sleep-related metric called Sleep Efficiency.

 Sleep Efficiency is therefore a measure of sleep quality, and when considered alongside the rest of the WHOOP Sleep Pillar metrics, provides actionable insight into where your sleep could improve.WHOOP

 In addition to my sleep performance report, WHOOP offers a sleep coach via its mobile app that suggests when I should go to bed based on my level of expected athletic performance the next day, the accumulated strain, any sleep debt I might have accrued, and how long it usually takes me to fall asleep.

 The WHOOP app is a treasure trove of information, and you might find it intimidating at first.
 Besides the hamburger menu in the upper-left corner, you can navigate through the app by swiping left/right and up/down.